tirdesh/TaskNexus/README.md

 ./mvnw clean package
 ```

-This creates a WAR file in the `target/` directory that can be deployed to a servlet container.
+This creates a WAR file (`TaskNexus-0.0.1-SNAPSHOT.war`) in the `target/` directory that can be deployed to a servlet container like Tomcat, Jetty, or WebLogic.

 ## Requirements Compliance